Safe. am ?????? ???????? Safer Internet

 Safer Internet Week at Yerevan School after Hayrapetyan N 78

-Yerevan based School N 78 after Hayrapet Hayrapetyan organizes Safer Internet Week: 9th 1graders conduct lessons for younger pupils, during which they develop together strategies for the safe use of digital tools.
-Tests on the safe.am website allow them to quickly evaluate their knowledge of golden rules for the safe use of the Internet.
+Yerevan-based School N 78 after Hayrapet Hayrapetyan organized Safer Internet Week, during which 9th 1graders conducted lessons for younger pupils and worked together to develop strategies for the safe use of digital tools.
+Tests available on the safe.am website allowed students to quickly assess their knowledge of the golden rules for safe Internet use.
 Next year's Safer Internet Day (SID) celebrations will take place on Tuesday, 5 February 2019.
-The campaign's slogan, "Together for a better internet" is a call to action for everybody to join together and play their part in creating a better internet for everyone, especially youngsters.
+The campaign's slogan, “Together for a Better Internet,” is a call to action for everyone to join forces and contribute to creating a safer and better online environment, especially for young people.

 Create, Connect and Share Respect: A Better Internet Starts with You

-On February 6, Safer Internet Day (SID), Safer Internet six-month programme kicked off in Armenia aimed at raising public awareness of safe and effective use of the Internet and digital technologies and helping to create positive educational content online.
-Safer Internet program promotes education of children and adults using the Internet and online technologies.
+On February 6, Safer Internet Day (SID), the six-month Safer Internet programme was launched in Armenia.
+The program aims to raise public awareness about the safe and effective use of the Internet and digital technologies, while encouraging the creation of positive educational content online.
+The Safer Internet program promotes education of children and adults who use the Internet and online technologies.
 This year’s Safer Internet Day theme is “Create, Connect and Share Respect: A Better Internet Starts with You.”
-Safer Internet 2018 is being implemented by STEM Center and Internet Society with support of Ucom and other organisations.
-More...
+Safer Internet 2018 is being implemented by the STEM Society and the Internet Society, with support from technical community.
+Read more...

 The Web We Want Handbook for Educators Published in Armenian

-In a digital age being a Great Teacher means being a Good Digital Guide.
-The Web We Want Handbook for Educators is finally released in Armenian language!
-The Web We Want proposes plenty of ideas and lesson plans to encourage young people to develop creative and critical thinking skills essential for a fulfilled life in the world of tomorrow.
-Designed by teachers for teachers across Europe, the Book is a joint effort by INSAFE and The European Schoolnet.
+In today's digital age, being a great teacher also means being a skilled digital guide.
+The Armenian edition of The Web We Want: Handbook for Educators has now been released!
+The Web We Want offers a wealth of ideas and lesson plans designed to help young people develop the creative and critical thinking skills essential for a fulfilling life in the world of tomorrow.
+Created by teachers for teachers across Europe, the handbook is a collaborative effort by INSAFE and The European Schoolnet.
 The Web We Want Armenian edition has been prepared in frames of Safer Internet Armenia Program.

 Be the Change: Unite for a Better Internet